2020 Forge FC season: Quarterfinals

+The quarterfinals schedule was announced on November 5.

 Play-in round

+The play-in round schedule was announced on December 4.

 Canadian Championship

 The 2020 Canadian Championship was played as a one-game final between Forge as the CPL Champions and Toronto FC as the winner of a head-to-head series between Canadian teams from Major League Soccer.
 It was delayed until June 2022 due to scheduling difficulties related to the COVID-19 pandemic.
 Forge ultimately lost the final in a penalty shoot-out following a 1–1 draw.